75 Fun Halloween Activities for Kids: Halloween Crafts and Treats for Spooky Fun

-It’s only halfway through October and you have picked out your costume and carved your pumpkin.
-What else is there to do?
+Once you have picked out your costume and carved your pumpkin, what else is there to do?
 So much!
-There are Halloween activities and outings, Halloween crafts for kids, Halloween treats, and more.
 We have rounded up our favorite family Halloween activities that will keep the pumpkin spice flowing all month long.
 We’ve got all your Halloween bases covered with a little bit of everything from spooky s’mores to learning how to dance the Monster Mash.
 So set up an outdoor movie and whip up a batch of scarecrow snack mix, and let's get this (Halloween) party started!

 Decorate some pots and you can fill them with flowers or candy.